patrick-llgc/Learning-Deep-Learning/paper_notes/tpvformer.md

 tl;dr: Academic alternative to Tesla's Occupancy Network, by lifting BEVFormer to 3D.

 #### Overall impression
-The model uses sparse supervision at training but can predict more consistent and comprehensive volume occupancy for all voxels at inference time.
-(Denser, but not really dense, as compared to [SurroundOcc](surroundocc.md))
+The paper claims that the model uses sparse supervision at training but can predict more consistent and comprehensive volume occupancy for all voxels at inference time.
+The prediction is indeed denser than the sparse annotation, but not really dense, as compared to [SurroundOcc](surroundocc.md).

 TPV extends the idea of BEV to 3 orthogonal axis, and thus models 3D without suppressing any axes and avoiding cubic complexity.

 The architecture is innovative, but the performance suffers from sparse annotation.
 [SurroundOcc](surroundocc.md) showed that with dense annotation, the performance can be boosted 3x.

+The paper tried to differentiate semantic occupancy prediction (SOP) and semantic scene completion (SSC).
+According to this paper, SOP uses sparse semantic supervision from single-frame lidar point cloud, but SSC is supervised with dense voxel labels.
+But it can be shown later that denser annotation can be obtained (either by Poisson Recon in [SurroundOcc](surroundocc.md) or Augmenting And Purifying (AAP) in [OpenOccupancy](openoccupancy.md)) the annotation the two tasks are quite similar.

 #### Key ideas
 - Two steps of attention